Documentation

 • When a mobile device is on cellular network and preload is set to 'smart', preload is forced to 'none'

-• When using media preloading with Shaka Player (MPEG-DASH or HLS with hlsEngine setting set to 'shakaplayer') only the 'auto' and 'none' values are available. preload setting - 'metadata' value will behave like 'auto' value.
+• When using media preloading with Shaka Player (MPEG-DASH or HLS with hlsEngine setting set to 'shakaplayer') or hls.js only the 'auto' and 'none' values are available. preload setting set to 'metadata' will behave like 'auto' value

 Start-up time verification